aislandmin/EcoRoute-Mobile-App/README.md

 - Replace the static routes.json mock data with a real backend API that dynamically generates routes based on live geolocation and transportation data.

-- Replace the two dummy hardcoded coordinates (`from` and `to`) with real coordinates resolved from user-entered addresses or place names using a geocoding service.
+- Replace the two dummy hardcoded coordinates (`from` and `to`) with two real coordinates resolved from user-entered addresses or place names using a geocoding service (like Mapbox or Google Maps). (note: the function of converting user-entered strings (addresses or place names) into latitude and longitude has been impletmented by Mapbox API, but the access token needs to be aquired before going ahead)

+- Relace the simple polyline between `from` and `to` to a multiple-segment polyline by fetching real route using a geocoding service. (note: the function has been implemented by Mapbox API, but the access token needs to be aquired before going ahead)

 ### 2. caching